redux-saga/redux-saga/README.md

 # redux-saga
-Exploration of an alternative side effect model for Redux applications.
+An alternative side effect model for Redux applications.

 Instead of dispatching thunks which get handled by the redux-thunk middleware.
 You create *Sagas* to gather all your Side effects logic in a central place.